stracquadaniolab/pygna/README.md

 ## Citation

 A unified framework for geneset network analysis.
-Viola Fanfani and  Giovanni Stracquadanio bioRxiv XX; doi: XX
+Viola Fanfani and Giovanni Stracquadanio. bioRxiv [To appear]

 ## Issues